Implications of photon-ALP oscillations in the extragalactic neutrino source TXS 0506+056 at sub-PeV energies: Introduction

 This paper is organized as follows.
-In Section \ref{sec:alpeffect}, we briefly describe the propagation of photon-ALP beam in an external magnetic field.
-Section \ref{sec:magmodel}, describes the various magnetic field models used for the analysis.
-In Section \ref{sec:method}, we discuss the methodology used for data fitting and predicting the expected $\gamma$-ray flux.
-In Section \ref{sec:datasel}, we describe the significance of the ALP effect in TXS 0506+056 and its Fermi-LAT analysis.
-In Section \ref{sec:resdis}, we discusses the result.
+In Sec. \ref{sec:alpeffect}, we describe the propagation of photon-ALP beam in an external magnetic field.
+In Sec. \ref{sec:magmodel} we describe the various magnetic field models used for the analysis.
+In Sec. \ref{sec:method} we discuss the methodology used for data fitting and predicting the expected $\gamma$-ray flux.
+In Sec. \ref{sec:datasel} we describe the significance of the ALP effect in TXS 0506+056 and its \textit{Fermi}-LAT analysis.
+In Sec. \ref{sec:resdis} we discuss the results for the ALP-$\gamma$ oscillations.
+This section also includes the implication of this oscillation for the diffuse gamma-ray flux from TXS 0506+056-like sources.
+Here we calculate the diffuse gamma-ray flux from sources, flat-spectrum radio quasars(FSRQs), high-synchrotron peaked (HSP) sources, and low-intermediate-synchrotron peaked (LISP) sources, and their future observability.